astrellon/simple-data-store/README.md

 - Small file size (about 1kb after compression)
 - Immutable.
 - Simple API.
-- More structure than something like Redux, keeps things simple once you have dozens of reducers/modifiers.
 - History support.
 - Selector support (along the lines of reselect for redux).
 - No dependencies